IOR88/geo-squizzy/README.md

 ### General

-1.support only for GeoJSON type "FeatureCollection" 2.no external dependencies
+1. support only for GeoJSON type "FeatureCollection"
+2. no external dependencies
-3.tested successfully with python3.3 version
+3. tested successfully with python3.3 version

 ### Installation